markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 Can all of this be done with JavaScript?
 Definitely.
 JavaScript is a powerful, wildly popular, general-purpose programming language.
-One reason for its popularity is that it's easy to learn.
+One reason for its popularity is that it's relatively easy to learn.
 Another reason is that all the major web browsers can run JavaScript code.

 In "Module 1: HTML, CSS, and Git," we learned that HTML defines a web page's structure, and CSS defines a web page's presentation.
 JavaScript is the third